DCC-EX/dcc-ex.github.io/docs/turntable-ex/get-started.rst

 At this point, it should be safe to plug in the power supply to the DC power jack on the prototyping shield.

 When the power supply is turned on, the power LEDs on the Arduino Nano and dual relay board should be lit.
-Note there is likely no power LED on the ULN2003 stepper controller, and testing of this will require loading the Turntable-EX software on to the Nano.
+Note there is likely no power LED on the ULN2003 stepper controller, and testing of this will require loading the Turntable-EX software on to the Nano in step 7 below.

-Note that for the purposes of this photo, it was simply plugged in to the USB port on a laptop due to not having a suitable power supply handy, and this is not the recommended way to power Turntable-EX.

 .. image:: ../_static/images/turntable-ex/power-on.png
   :alt: Powered On